Universal Medicine

-Universal Medicine, abbreviated as UniMed or UM, is a cult founded and led by Serge Benhayon, a former bankrupt tennis coach from New South Wales (NSW) Australia who has no medical qualifications.
-It sells "Esoteric healing" products, music, publications, workshops and courses.
+Universal Medicine, abbreviated as UniMed or UM, is an organization, often described as a cult, founded and led by Serge Benhayon, a former bankrupt tennis coach from New South Wales (NSW) Australia who has no medical qualifications.
+It sells "esoteric healing" products, music, publications, workshops and courses.
 None of the healing modalities are evidence based or have been proven effective by scientific research.
 Uruguayan-born Benhayon founded the group in 1999 after receiving what he described as an "energetic impress" while on the toilet.
 A NSW Supreme Court jury found it was true to say that he leads a "socially dangerous" and "socially harmful cult", "intentionally indecently touched" clients and "is a charlatan who makes fraudulent medical claims".
 In a British court ruling, UM was found to be "a cult with some potentially harmful and sinister elements".

 The organisation and unregulated health service provider is principally located in Goonellabah and Wollongbar, near Lismore, NSW, Australia.
-Its European headquarters are known as "The Lighthouse" and is situated between Tytherington and Frome, Somerset, England.
+Its European headquarters are known as "The Lighthouse" and is situated in the village of Tytherington near Frome, Somerset, England.

 The signature treatments practised and taught by Universal Medicine are "esoteric breast massage", "esoteric healing", "ovarian readings", "chakra-puncture", "esoteric connective tissue therapy" and "esoteric ovary massage".
 All treatments were devised by non-registered health practitioner Serge Benhayon, who has claimed the business grosses at least AUD$2 million a year from courses and retreats.

 The followers of its doctrine "The Way of the Livingness" are known collectively as "The Student Body".
 "The Teachings" are classified into meditation, self-care, nutrition, exercise, music, reincarnation, psychological wellbeing and the esoteric, and are supported by audio, books, and online lectures.
 Serge Benhayon describes himself as a "seer", calls himself the "Ascended Master", and followers call him the "new Messiah".
 They also believe he "was the one sent from (the mythical kingdom of) Shambhala to awaken us all", is the only human to have achieved the "highest level of initiation" on earth and claim the NSW Supreme Court ruling against him is "totally untrue".
 In the British court ruling, the doctrine was said to be one of "erroneous and malign beliefs".

 While Benhayon has denied engaging in unethical practices, significant evidence to the contrary has been documented.